NiaraD64/dogbite_stat_testing/README.md

 # The Process
 I started by importing the necessary tools for analysis in Jupyter Notebook.
 The first step was performing data cleaning since the dataset was messy.
 I checked for duplicates, missing values, blanks, formatting errors, and numeric conversions.

 Missing values and blanks were detected in the dataset.
-I did not drop those rows or fill them in with imputation because, as I analyzed the dataset, I realized the data was Missing Not At Random (MNAR), which is the most problematic type and can introduce bias if ignored.
-Due to this, I decided to replace the blanks and missing values with NaN or “Unknown” to prevent bias and avoid introducing assumptions through imputation.
+I did not drop those rows or fill them in with an estimated value.
+First, I converted the blanks to NaN so they would be recognized as missing values during analysis.
+As I looked into the pattern of missingness, I realized the data was Missing Not At Random (MNAR), meaning the missingness was related to the value itself, not just random chance.
+Because filling it in with an estimated value, such as the mean or mode, would have introduced an assumption about what the value likely was and hidden that pattern, I labeled the missing categorical values as "Unknown" instead, so the missingness remained visible as its own category rather than being guessed at.

 After data cleaning, I conducted univariate and bivariate visualizations of the variables I will use for my statistical analysis to identify their distributions and visualize their associations before conducting the test.
 <img width="762" height="561" alt="Image" src="https://github.com/user-attachments/assets/15c77a33-75e7-480f-b199-cfeeaa0ee15a" />